rzeldent/esp32-flightradar24-ttgo/README.md

 - Sometimes after configuration a reboot is required.
 If the error screen is shown that it is unable to make a connection, first try to reboot the device,
 - When booting, the device waits 30 seconds for a connection.
 Make a connection to the SSID indicated on the screen using the AP password,
 - When connected, go to the ip of the device and, when prompted for the credentials, enter 'admin' and the AP password.
 This field is **required** before saving the credentials,
-- When the password is lost, a fix is to completely erase the ESP32 using the ```pio run -t erase``` command.
-This will reset the device including configuration.
-Reflashing of the firmware is required.
+- When the password is lost, holding the top button while booting will clear the configuration.
 - When finished disconnect from the wireless network.
 This should reset the flight radar.
 Resetting is also a good alternative...

 ## Case / Enclosure